Causal Inference and Data Fusion in Econometrics: Sample Selection Bias

-An immediate consequence of Theorem \ref{th_recoverability} is that causal effects will not be recoverable if $Y$ is directly connected to $S$ via an edge in the graph.
-Thus, without invoking stronger functional form assumptions, there is no possibility to control for selection bias in the female labor supply model of Figure \ref{fig_heckman}.
-In general, selection-biased data impair identification in observational studies since now the problem of both confounding and selection needs to be addressed simultaneously.
-An example is given by the graph in Figure \ref{fig_complicated_selection}, which contains three backdoor admissible adjustment sets, $\{W_1,W_3\}$, $\{W_2,W_3\}$, and $\{Z\}$, that are (minimally) sufficient for controlling for confounding bias, following Theorem \ref{adjustment_formula}.
-However, in this case, recoverability from selection bias can only be achieved with the set $\{Z\}$.
-That is, because in the adjustment formula (equation \ref{adjustment_formula}), the prior distribution of the adjustment set needs to be recovered as well, and $\{Z\}$ is the only conditioning set that is marginally d-separated from $S$.
-Thus, following the strategy dictated by Corollary \ref{co_recoverability}, the estimable backdoor adjustment expression in this case will be:
+Without selection bias, the researcher would have the choice between two backdoor admissible adjustment sets: $\{Z,W,C\}$ and $\{Z,Q\}$.
+However, with preferential selection into the sample, recoverability can only be obtained with the latter.
+That is, because in the adjustment formula (Equation \ref{adjustment_formula}), the prior distribution of the adjustment set needs to be recovered as well, and $\{Z,Q\}$ is the only conditioning set that is marginally d-separated from $S$ (readers are encouraged to check).
+Thus, following the strategy dictated by Corollary \ref{co_recoverability}, the estimable backdoor adjustment expression in this example is